py-mine/mcproto/docs/contributing/making-a-pr.md

 aware that sometimes, we may choose not to pursue a certain feature / bugfix.
 In such cases, your work might not end up being used, which would be a shame.

+!!! note "Minor tasks don't need an issue"

+    While we generally do encourage contributors to first create an issue and get assigned to it first.
+If you're just fixing a typo, improving the wording, or making some minor optimizations to the code, you can safely skip this step.

+    The point of encouraging issues is to prevent needlessly wasting people's time.
+However, with these minor tasks, it might actually take you longer to create a full issue about the problem than it would to just submit a fix.

+    There's therefore no point in cluttering the issue tracker with a bunch of small issues that can often be changed in just a few minutes.

 ## Work in Progress PRs

 Whenever you open a pull request that isn't yet ready to be reviewed and merged, you can mark it as a **draft**.
 This